faisalazam/YNaMi/readme/FLYWAY.md

 ```

 Although it can be added to some existing properties file, but, we'll add it to a new
-`application-flyway-callback.properties` and activate this new `flyway-callbacl` spring profile.
+`application-flyway-callback.properties` and activate this new `flyway-callback` spring profile.

 `flyway-callback` spring profile should be activated only when the `flyway` spring profile is also activated.